WCHS Course Handbook

 World language courses are for students who are interested in communicating in a language other than English (LOTE) and want to live culturally aware.
 Through a variety of instructional strategies and assessment techniques, students are provided the highest quality of language learning.

-Reasons to pursue a 2nd language in High School (HS) in general:
+💡 Reasons to Pursue a Second Language in High School

 - Boost your career prospects if you know a second language